awesome-wireguard/awesome-wireguard/README.md

 ## Tools

-- [wg-make](https://github.com/tevino/wg-make) - A tool to help to set up WireGuard based networks.
+- [wg-make](https://github.com/tevino/wg-make) - A tool to help set up WireGuard based networks.
 Currently, it generates configurations for peers according to a single configuration file.

 ## Contribute